May 28, 2020 Mike Midgley

 I said,

-“Well, let’s just park the opportunity for a moment, and let’s just look at what we’ve got on, and let’s put into context.”
+“Well, let’s just park the opportunity for a moment, and let’s just look at what we’ve got on, and let’s put everything into context.”

 Think Before Saying Yes